 - Cyber-physical Systems

-This type of automation creates a manufacturing system where all the devices and technology used in production are wirelessly connected and use sensors and monitors to visualize entire processes.
-It also provides a robust overview of a company’s manufacturing operations.
+This automation creates a manufacturing system where all the devices and technology used in production are wirelessly connected and use sensors and monitors to visualize entire processes and provide an overview of a company’s manufacturing.
 These technologies are always advancing and, with the rollout of 5G, businesses can expect faster response times and real-time communication between systems.

-To understand the impact of the concept of Industry 4.0 on manufacturing processes, it’s important to understand the evolution of industry from 1.0 to 4.0.
+To understand the impact of Industry 4.0, it’s important to understand the evolution of industry from 1.0 to 4.0:

 Mechanical production facilities were introduced to the world in the late 18th century, paving the way for steam-powered machines to help workers in manufacturing.
-The increased production efficiency these machines provided helped small businesses grow into larger organizations with more owners, managers, and employees.
-The concept of Industry 1.0 is also deemed as the beginning of industry culture.
+The increased production efficiency these machines provided helped small businesses grow into large organizations with owners, managers, and employees.
+Industry 1.0 is also deemed as the beginning of industry culture.

 Industry 2.0 began at the start of the 20th century with the development of machines running on electrical energy.
 Electrical machines were more efficient to operate and maintain than their steam-powered counterparts, paving the way for a more cost-effective, productive factory floor.
 The first assembly line was built during this era, further streamlining the process of mass production.